 Partnership programmes for breadth and power

 In 2017, the government launched five strategic partnership programmes according to the new research and innovation bill from 2016.
 Vinnova was given the honorable task of both contributing to leading the work and financing efforts, primarily through the strategic innovation programs.

 We scouted policy labs around the world where they worked with design-driven processes for regulation and policies with the user in focus.
 A national policy lab was born.

 Together with the Trust Delegation, Vinnova carried out about 20 project with various authorities, starting with fintech and the Swedish Financial Supervisory Authority.

 Today, smart policy development and strategic design as methods are natural parts of our activities.

 To see systems and contexts

-The whole society needs to mobilize in common directions towards sustainable objectives.
+The whole society needs to mobilize in common directions towards sustainable objective.

 The staff information meetings were transformed into workshops where everyone at Vinnova was invited to talk about what is most important for innovation to succeed.